dreamwhite/patch_edid/README.md

 `sudo su` for getting elevated privileges

-then copy the folder by using
+then copy the folder to:

 `cp -R DisplayVendorID-XXXX /System/Library/Displays/Contents/Resources/Overrides`

+or

+`cp -R DisplayVendorID-XXXX /System/Library/Displays/Overrides` if on < El Capitan

 Finally reboot and you should have fixed monitor colours :)